Two years ago (in 1999) we began to digitise our photographic archives, allowing us to reproduce

-This research repeatedly confirms that the image quality of simple microscopes is surprisingly high.
+research reaffirms that the image quality of simple microscopes is surprisingly high.

 During the research at Utrecht, one of the most exciting images was obtained

-for a single lensed microscope of the late seventeenth century.
+for a single-lensed microscope of the late seventeenth century.
 On the right we see Leeuwenhoek's